 How To Choose Your Next Best Step

-Your next piano practice goal will depend on what you need to master, or what is giving you trouble.
+Whatever challenges you or whatever you cannot successfully perform three times consecutively determines your next piano practice goal.
 Goals will also vary based on your piano skill level.
-Your previously established weekly or practice session goals will be your reference point for next steps.
+Your previously established weekly or practice session goals will be your reference point for the next steps.

-You should try to continue practicing each goal in this manner for as long as you are able to muster full effort.
-When you begin to lose your ability to concentrate, remind yourself of your selected goal and reset back to the start.
+Try to continue practicing each goal in this manner for as long as you can muster your concentration.
+When you begin to lose your ability to focus, remind yourself of your selected goal and reset to the starting point.

-If you are unable to keep your mind on things after awhile, or continue making the same mistakes, it may be time for a break.
-Stay tuned for my next blog in this series on effective piano practice, What To Do If You Keep Messing Up At The Piano!
+If you cannot keep your mind on things after a while or continue making the same mistakes it may be time for a break.
+Read my blog on effective piano practice, What To Do If You Keep Messing Up At The Piano!

 If you’re a piano teacher, feel free to leave one of your favorite piano practice tips in the comment section!